Thai shipyard Marsun has delivered the 34.14 metre classically-styled monohull schooner Vela following successful sea trials.

-Construction will begin later this year on Vela, as the steel-hulled yacht will be known when she is delivered in late 2019.
-Naval architect Langan Design explains that this will be the sister ship to Seamester’s existing yacht Argo, which was launched in 2006 and has since gone on to complete four circumnavigations.
+The steel-hulled yacht is the sister ship to Seamester’s existing yacht Argo, which was launched in 2006 and has since gone on to complete six circumnavigations.

 As such, her vital statistics will include a 7.62 metre beam and a maximum draught of 3.08 metres.
 Accommodation on board is for up to 26 guests split across eight cabins, while the crew quarters allows for a staff of up to seven people.